 (Georg Eisler, Confrontation, 1973, © Bildrecht, Wien 2025; press photo: Wien Museum)

-The Soldiers’ Reunion set of prints from 1952 kicked off the rise of these Viennese Realists.
-That art pointed a critical finger at, for example, the rehabilitation of former Nazis.
+The Soldiers’ Reunion set of linocut prints from 1954 kicked off the rise of these Viennese Realists.

-However, the realists sought a genuine portrayal of the sociopolitical situation.
+However, the Realists sought a genuine portrayal of the sociopolitical situation.
 The artistic equivalent of the child observing the emperor in his new clothes.

 (Erna Frank, Lying in Bed, 1988, © Bildrecht, Wien 2025; press photo: Wien Museum)